Submit a Conference Paper

 - For publication in the conference proceedings and to be displayed as a poster during the Autonomous Robot Showcase

 - For publication in the conference proceedings only (at least one of the authors must be registered for the conference)

 Final determination as to how papers are accepted will be made by the program committee.

 If you would prefer to have your paper considered for the conference proceedings only, or as a poster at the showcase, please make that indication on the submission form.

-- June 29 2018 – notification of acceptance and/or required revisions sent to authors
+- UPDATE: June 21 2018 – notification of acceptance and/or required revisions sent to authors

-- July 6, 2018 – all final drafts must be submitted by noon (central time)
+- UPDATE: June 28, 2018 – all final drafts must be submitted by noon (central time)